Equivariant eta forms and equivariant differential $K$-theory: Introduction

 where $\mF_{Z,T}$ is the equivariant geometric family defined in (\ref{d028}), $\nabla^{TY,TX}$ is defined in (\ref{e02114}) and $P$, $P'$ are the associated APS projections respectively. \end{thm}

-In the last section, inspired by \cite{Bunke2009,MR3182258,MR2713530}, we use the results above to define the equivariant differential $K$-theory for the closed manifolds with the almost free action and study the properties of it.
+In the last section, inspired by \cite{BS09,BS13,Or09}, we use the results above to define the equivariant differential K-theory for the compact manifolds when $G$ acts with finite stabilizers and study the properties of it.